 But the integrated health network doesn’t end there.
 More than 400 long-term and post-acute care facilities – including hospice and home health — are connecting to the CliniSync HIE so they can receive summaries of care from hospitals, and we’re working on bidirectional exchange.
 We’ve launched the Community Health Record where a treating provider can view a longitudinal patient record to better care for that patient.
 That’s especially important to providing holistic, patient-centric care.
 And we’re further extending our reach to create a Medical Neighborhood Referral Infrastructure, where social service agencies can ensure patients have adequate housing, nutrition, and other services beyond their medical conditions.

 Our vision is for electronic healthcare information to be wrapped around the patient.
 It’s that simple.

-Our mission is to improve the quality and affordability of health care for all by promoting the use of electronic and personal health records and the exchange of health information among stakeholders in a private and secure manner.
+We are a nonprofit stakeholder-driven organization to improve the care, equity and health disparities for all Ohioans, regardless of demographic or socioeconomic status, by facilitating the exchange of health and other critical information among stakeholders in a private and secure manner.